pyOpenSci/software-peer-review/partners/scientific-communities.md

 ### Package maintenance

-::::{dropdown} “Rereview” of packages & package maintenance
+::::{dropdown} "Rereview" of packages & package maintenance
 :animate: fade-in-slide-down

 A core goal of pyOpenSci is to support long-term maintenance of scientific Python